dcellison/phi/markdown/phonotactics.md

 `(C)CV(V)`

-a syllable in plath can start with either one or two consonants. if two, the pair will be either a blend or a fricative. a syllable can end with either a single vowel or a diphthong.
+a syllable in phi can start with either one or two consonants. if two, the pair will be either a blend or a fricative. a syllable can end with either a single vowel or a diphthong.

-`V`

-because diphthongs in plath are always pronounced as separate letters, syllables are produced that are a single vowel. that is the only other syllable structure allowed. but because words in plath must start with a consonant and ent with a vowel, a single vowel cannot be a word. this syllable structure produces a more rhythmic language.
+because diphthongs in phi are always pronounced as separate letters, pseudo-syllables are produced consisting of a single vowel. but because words in phi must start with a consonant and end with a vowel, a single vowel can never be a word. this syllable structure produces a more rhythmic language.

 ## word patterns